Tirth2742/Tirth2742/README.md

 <br>

 ## About Me.😊
-- 🔭 A CSE Junior at VIT Bhopal.
+- 🔭 A CSE Student at VIT Bhopal.
 - 🌱 I’m currently learning web development and machine learning
 - 👯 I’m looking to collaborate on projects including HTML,CSS and Javascript .
 - 📫 How to reach me: tirthofficial2742@gmail.com